lban2049/requests/.aigne/doc-smith/docs/community-changelog.md

 **Bugfixes**
 - Fixed defect in `extract_zipped_paths` which could result in an infinite loop for some paths. (#5851)
-- Fixed handling for `AttributeError` when calculating length of files. (#5239)
+- Fixed handling for `AttributeError` when calculating length of files.
-- Fixed urllib3 exception leak for `InvalidHeader`. (#5914)
+- Fixed urllib3 exception leak, wrapping `urllib3.exceptions.InvalidHeader` with `requests.exceptions.InvalidHeader`.
-- Fixed bug where two Host headers were sent for chunked requests. (#5391)
+- Fixed bug where two Host headers were sent for chunked requests.
-- Fixed regression where `Proxy-Authorization` was incorrectly stripped. (#5924)
+- Fixed regression where `Proxy-Authorization` was incorrectly stripped.
-- Fixed performance regression for hosts with a large number of proxies. (#5924)
+- Fixed performance regression for hosts with a large number of proxies.
-- Fixed idna exception leak for URLs with a leading dot in the domain. (#5414)
+- Fixed idna exception leak for URLs with a leading dot in the domain.

 **Deprecations**
 - Requests support for Python 2.7 and 3.6 will be ending in 2022.